koreangeekman/fs-journal/journal/03/questions.md

 06. What is a computed Property?

-  > | The final resulting property of how an element displays |
+  > | functional properties that do not accept input and can update automatically when a dependency changes |

 07. What is the purpose of the `MVC` pattern?